 Gather children together in a circle and give each one a battery-operated tealight candle, but they should wait to turn them on.
 Remind them that many in Asia live in darkness because they have never heard about Jesus.
 They have not experienced the peace and joy that comes when we trust in Him.
 People with "beautiful feet" sharing the good news bring light into the darkness.
 Read the verse above.
-Have students repeat after you several times, "God is light; in Him there is no darkness at all."
-Have an assistant turn off the lights.
-Pause a few seconds in the darkness and then have students turn on their tealights.
+Have students repeat after you several times, "God is light; in Him there is no darkness and then have students turn on their tealights.
 Repeat the verse, "God is light; in him there is no darkness at all."
 Ask several students to say sentence prayers for those who have not heard about Jesus.
 Close in a brief prayer and repeat the verse before turning the lights back on.
 Allow students to take their tealights home as a prayer reminder.